Lujein-alsheikh/Hackathon_wns_trainge/README.md

 All images are RGB and they come in different sizes so we need to resize them.
 Keep in mind some nuances when working with images.
 Simple example, if we read the image using plt.imread, its shape will be HxWxC (C:channels) and its size is the number of pixels.
 Whereas if we open it with PIL, its size is WxHxC

-Summary of notebook "Resizing and saving test images":
+Summary of notebook "Resizing and saving test images" is self-explanatory.
-Resizing the test images and saving them.